What are the Reasons for Concentration Problem in a Child

 11. Organisation Problems

-If your child has a disorganised workspace or notebook, this can lead to him spending more time looking for the right material than paying attention to what is taught.
+If your child has a disorganised workspace or notebook, he may spend more time looking for the right material than paying attention to what is taught.

 Help your child organise his school bag and make sure that you check his work every day.
-Teach your child to be organised as it helps him greatly in the long run.
+Teach your child to be organised, as it will help him greatly in the long run.

 12. Learning Difficulties

-Learning difficulties such as ADD, Dyslexia, or ADHD may be responsible for the inability to concentrate.
+Learning difficulties such as ADD, Dyslexia, or ADHD may be responsible for the inability to concentrate (2).

-Consult a professional for a thorough diagnosis and seek guidance on how to move forward if your child has a learning disability.
+Consult a professional for a thorough diagnosis and seek guidance on moving forward if your child has a learning disability.

 Also Read: